cansik/syphon-python/README.md

 ⚠️ This library is still *under development*.

 Python wrapper for the GPU texture sharing framework Syphon.
 This library has been created to support the Metal backend as well as the deprecated OpenGL backend.
+It requires **macOS 11 or higher**.

 The implementation is based on [PyObjC](https://github.com/ronaldoussoren/pyobjc) to wrap the [Syphon-Framework](https://github.com/Syphon/Syphon-Framework) directly from within Python.
 This approach removes